Avonia Jones: Career

 Jones's first appearance on the stage was in April 1856, in Cincinnati, Ohio, as "Parthenia" in "Ingomar".
 She toured America extensively in various productions, including John Savage's "Sybil" and a production of Romeo and Juliet in which her mother played Romeo and Jones Juliet.
 In 1859 she toured Australia, where she met Irish actor/producer Gustavus Vaughan Brooke, later her husband.
 She travelled to the United Kingdom with Brooke and her mother, Melinda Jones, on the SS Great Britain.
 They left Melbourne on 31 May 1861, and arrived in Liverpool 5 August 1861.
-After leaving Australia she made her London debut November 5, 1861, at the Drury Lane Theatre as "Medea".
+She made her London debut November 5, 1861, at the Drury Lane Theatre as "Medea".
 She returned to America in 1863.
 In late 1864 and early 1865 she toured with producer Augustin Daly, mostly in Union-held areas of the Confederacy.
 Abraham Lincoln and his family saw her at Grover's Theatre in Washington, D.C., in January 1865.
 She returned to England in late 1865, and brought with her an American adaption of East Lynne, in which she appeared as "Isabel"; this played to considerable success.
 She then appeared at the New Surrey Theatre in London in another production of "East Lynne", in February 1866.
 Adapted for the stage by John Oxenford, it was popular and critically acclaimed.
 She also appeared as heroine "Kate Gaunt" in Charles Reade's adaption of his novel Griffith Gaunt in Newcastle upon Tyne and Manchester.
 Her appearances in Manchester in the summer of 1867 were her last; after returning to America, she died of consumption at a boarding house at 2 Bond Street in New York, October 5, 1867, at the age of 28.
 She was buried in Mount Auburn Cemetery in Watertown, Massachusetts.